-The main dining room, Le Salotto, is a lush, ethereal space, with golden walls, a mother of pearl colored ceiling with faded gilding, silk damask curtains and intricately carved shell mirrors that recall the sea-faring nature of Venice’s claim to fame.
+The main dining room, Le Salotto, is a lush, ethereal space, with golden walls, a mother of pearl colored ceiling with faded gilding, silk damask curtains and intricately carved shell mirrors that recall the sea-‐‑faring nature of Venice’s claim to fame.
 Lighting is provided by ornately carved wooden Italian chandeliers and wall sconces washed in a soft golden color and capped with silk shades trimmed in fine passementerie.
-The focal point of the room is a hand crafted, antique mercury mirror-topped 35′ long bar painted in the style of 18th century Venetian furniture — the Venetians having elevated the craft of painted furniture to an art form once Marco Polo brought it back from China in 1283.
+The focal point of the room is a hand crafted, antique mercury mirror-‐‑topped 35′ long bar painted in the style of 18th century Venetian furniture — the Venetians having elevated the craft of painted furniture to an art form once Marco Polo brought it back from China in 1283.

-The color scheme for the bar was inspired by a shade of green in a painting by Caravaggio (Conversion of St. Paul) and features a beveled mirror crown with antique jewel tone-colored mermaid caryatids standing guard.
-The padded elbow rest, of cocoa brown-colored faux alligator adds a touch of comfort to a thing of beauty.
-The lion, the symbol of the city of Venice, is evident in the rust-colored lion head’s door knockers that adorn the base of the bar.
+The color scheme for the bar was inspired by a shade of green in a painting by Caravaggio (Conversion of St. Paul) and features a beveled mirror crown with antique jewel tone-‐‑colored mermaid caryatids standing guard.
+The padded elbow rest, of cocoa brown-‐‑colored faux alligator adds a touch of comfort to a thing of beauty.
+The lion, the symbol of the city of Venice, is evident in the rust-‐‑colored lion head’s door knockers that adorn the base of the bar.

-The Doge’s Room (a Doge was a ruler of Venice), complete with seating for 8 guests, is an intimate, three-walled enclave highlighted by ivory and gold silk drapery and padded silk walls.
-Lithographs of Ventians Doges and Dogaressas line the walls along with a gilded mirror and hand-painted corner cabinets filled with Murano glass decanters and antique grappa bottles.
-The ceiling is embellished with a silk lamp by Venetian impressario Mariano Fortuny.
+The Doge’s Room (a Doge was a ruler of Venice), complete with seating for 8 guests, is an intimate, three-‐‑walled enclave highlighted by ivory and gold silk drapery and padded silk walls.
+Lithographs of Venetian doges and dogaressas line the walls along with a gilded mirror and hand-‐‑ painted corner cabinets filled with Murano glass decanters and antique grappa bottles.
+The ceiling is embellished with a silk lamp in the style of Venetian impressario Mariano Fortuny.